darrenl5941/github-notes/README.md

 * A **website** that uses _git_ and its version control
 * It is like a _social network_ for people who use git
+  * It allows people to collaborate on a project easily
 * It allows you to view _previous versions_ or your _history_ for your files

 ## Repo